ganeshbagav/upworkclone/README.md

 # Upwork Clone 🚀

 Welcome to the Upwork Clone project!
-This repository contains the backend source code for a web application built using Spring Boot, WebSocket, REST API, and MySQL.
+This repository contains the backend source code for a web application built using Spring Boot, REST API, and MySQL.
 The frontend part is located in a separate Git repository (link provided below) using React.
 Get ready to explore the exciting world of freelancing and online job marketplaces! 💼💻

 ## Project Overview